Stephen Peiper, MD

-The Molecular Pathology Laboratory and rotation is under the direction of Zi-Xuan Wang, PhD.
+The molecular pathology laboratory is under the direction of Zi-Xuan Wang, PhD.
 The laboratory performs oncology assays (PCR or RT-PCR based) and special microbiology studies.
 All clinical molecular studies are performed in a central laboratory site.

-Communication skills and professionalism: Interaction with lab director and staff, as well as colleagues in pathology and clinical disciplines.
-Presentation and discussion of results and topics in molecular pathology.
+2) Communication skills and professionalism: Interaction with lab director and staff, as well as colleagues in pathology and clinical disciplines, presentation and discussion of results and topics in molecular pathology.

-System based practice: Understanding of workflow, Utilization of resources to improve lab services, Participation in QC/QA/QI, awareness of legal and ethical issues in molecular diagnostics.
+3) System based practice: Understanding of workflow, utilization of resources to improve lab services, participation in QC/QA/QI, awareness of legal and ethical issues in molecular diagnostics.

 The resident will have daily exposure to performance and interpretation of all tests currently conducted in the laboratory with emphasis on clinical relevance and appropriateness, test interpretation, methodological principles, quality control, and management.
 The resident will have the opportunity to extract DNA from blood and perform a DNA amplification control PCR.
 The PCR products can be run on an Agarose gel and/or by capillary electrophoresis.

 The resident will attend the following conferences: weekly laboratory meetings with the director and staff, weekly clinical pathology lecture series, weekly conference with the hematology/oncology staff, and monthly quality assurance/improvement conferences.
 The resident will give a presentation to laboratory staff on a topic of interest, and a presentation at CP conference for the residents and CP attendings.

 Transfusion Medicine (Blood Banking)